 The thing is, it totally works.
 We devoured the pizza in minutes and then talked all night about hosting a pizza party so we can share it with our family.

-The roasted Brussels add this deep, rich and almost nutty flavor, and there's this sweetness from the caramelized red onions that just made my head spin.
+The roasted Brussels add this deep, rich, and almost nutty flavor, and there's this sweetness from the caramelized red onions that just made my head spin.
 And the blue cheese.
 Oh, how I love blue cheese.
-It adds this saltiness and zap of flavor that just kicks ass with the Brussels and onions.
+It adds this saltiness and zap of flavor that works so well with Brussels and onions.
 And did I mention that it's drizzled with sweet, tangy reduced balsamic?
 Ya, it totally is.
 Roasted Brussels sprouts pizza is where it's at.

 I've been thinking that we should all get together and make this roasted Brussels sprouts pizza after Thanksgiving to use up all our leftover Thanksgiving Brussels sprouts.
 And then again after Christmas to use our Christmas leftovers.
 And then every day between the two holidays we should roast some Brussels and make some pizza together.